 PROTECT Against Substance Abuse

 Substance Abuse: Make a point to talk about drinking and drugs with your teens.Talking about this issue is important.
 Parents and guardians and their middle school and high school students are invited and encouraged to attend together an upcoming “PROTECT Against Substance Abuse” program organized by the Unified Prevention Coalition of Fairfax County and its work group PROTECT (Parents Reaching Out To Educate Communities Together).
 School and community groups are encouraged to host this program.

 At a PROTECT presentation, discover the signs and symptoms of teenage drug abuse, what actions parents can take, and where to find supportive resources.
 Parents/guardians are encouraged to attend with their middle school and high school students to learn from hearing the personal stories of parents, young adults, and professionals about the dangers of substance abuse.

-This year's PROTECT programs in Fairfax County open to the community:
+This school year's PROTECT programs in Fairfax County open to the community include: